-INFORMATION PR OGRAN /I TYP E REQUIREMENT FOR WAIVER MDAP MAIS AC AT WHEN REQUIRED SOURCE REPORTING PROCEDURE OR EXCEPTION IVIDAI IVIAIS II ≤III THOOLDONE MAIS CRITICAL CHANGE REPORT AND • Not later than 60 calendar days after a MAIS Quarterly Report indicating a critical change is due to the Senior Official.
+INFORMATION PROGRAM TYPE Е REQUIREMENT FOR WAIVER MDAP MAIS ACAT WHEN REQUIRED SOURCE REPORTING PROCEDURE OR EXCEPTION WIDAP IVIAIS II ≤III TROCEDORE Management of Joint DoD • • • • When the DoD participates in a National Intelligence Program acquisition that is wholly or in the majority funded by the DNI.
+MoA, Ref. (ar) None and Director of National Intelligence (DNI) Programs f wholly and majority National Intelligence Program-funded acquisition programs wi D1.1 (Reference (as)) and the Memorandum of Agreement (MoA) between the DNI NUNN-MCCURDY ASSESSMENT AND • When a Service Secretary has reported an increase in cost that equals or exceeds the critical cost growth threshold.
 10 U.S.C.
-2445c (Ref. (g)) Senior Official through OSD to Congress CERTIFICATION OSD offi TATUTORY.
-When the Senior Official is not an individual within OSD, the Critical Change Report will be signed by the Senior Official and provided to the cognizant OSD official for transmittal to Congress.
-The signed Critical Change Report should be provided to the appropriate OSD official with draft transmittal letters addressed to be congressional defense committees no later than 5 working days before expiration of the 60-day period.
-MAIS SIGNIFICANT CHANGE • Not later than 45 calendar days after a MAIS Quarterly Report indicating a significant change is due to the Senior Official.
-10 U.S.C.
-2445c (Ref. (g)) Senior Official to Congress NOTIFICATION STATUT Congres he not fication must be coordinated with the USD(AT&L), the Deputy Chief Management Officer, or the DoD CIO, as appropriate, before sending to Management of Joint DoD and Director of National • • • • When the DoD participates in a National Intelligence Program acquisition that is wholly or in the majority funded by the DNI.
-MoA, Ref. (ar) None Intelligence (DNI) Programs Joint Do Commur Joint DoD and DNI oversight of wholly and majority National Intelligence Program-funded acquisition programs will be conducted in accordance with Intelligence Community Policy Guidance 801.1 (Reference (as)) and the Memorandum of Agreement (MoA) between the DNI and the Secretary of Defense (Reference (ar)).
-NUNN-MCCURDY ASSESSMENT AND • When a Service Secretary has reported an increase in cost that equals or exceeds the critical cost growth threshold.
-10 U.S.C.
-2433a (Ref. (g)) USD(AT&L) CERTIFICATION STATUT ORY.
-T he rem nedial a ctions required when a program or subprogram experiences critical cost growth.
+2433a (Ref. (g)(h)) USD(AT&L) CERTIFICATION STATUTORY.
+The remedial actions required when a program or subprogram experiences critical cost growth.
 Program Deviation Report • • • • Regulatory.
 Due within 30 business days of occurrence of the deviation.
 Initial MDA notification is due immediately upon becoming aware of an impending deviation.
 Para.
 4a of this enclosure Program Manager to MDA SURVIVABILITY AND LIVE FIRE TESTING STATUS • • • • Due as soon as practicable after a decision to proceed to operational use or to make procurement funds available for a covered system is made prior to Milestone C approval.
 10 U.S.C.
-2366 (Ref. (g)) DOT&E to Congress REPORT STATUTORY.
+2366 (Ref. (g)(h)) DOT&E to Congress REPORT STATUTORY.
 DOT&E LFT&E Oversight programs only, including those that respond to urgent needs.
-Program also requires the LFT&E Report (see LFT&E Report row on page 54 of this enclosure).
+Program also requires the LFT&E Report (see LFT&E Report row on page 54-59 60 of this enclosure).
 Note: A dot (●) in a cell indicates the e specific applicab oility of the rec uirement to program type.

-(3) Table 7 summarizes CSDR requirements, and specifies when the reports are due.
+(3)c.
+Table 7 summarizes CSDR requirements, and specifies when the reports are due.